ros-navigation/navigation2/nav2_route/README.md

 This uses the node's location information as "highly recommended" above.
 It contains a parameter `speed_tag` (Default: `speed_limit`) which will check `edge.metadata` if it contains an entry for speed limit information, represented as a percentage of the maximum speed.
 If so, it will adjust the score to instead be proportional to the time rather than distance.
+Further, the `AdjustSpeedLimit` Route Operation plugin will utilize the same parameter and default `speed_limit` value to check each edge entered for a set speed limit percentage.
+If present, it will request an adjusted speed limit by the controller server on each edge entered.
 Thus, by convention, we say that `speed_limit` attribute of an edge should contain this information.

 Similarly, the `penalty_tag` parameter (Default: `penalty`) in the `PenaltyScorer` can be used to represent a static unweighted cost to add to the sum total of the edge scoring plugins.